cloudikeme/ssh-windows-to-linux-server/READMEE.md

 # Securely Accessing Your Linux Server from Windows using SSH Keys

 Previously, I wrote about how I revived my old dead iMac with a fresh Ubuntu install and how I set up [barrierKVM](https://github.com/debauchee/barrier) for free to share one mouse and keyboard between them and copy from clipboard to clipboard.

-In this article, you will learn how to set up SSH key-based authentication for accessing your Linux server from a Windows client.
+In this article, you will set up SSH key-based authentication for accessing your Linux server from a Windows client.
 This method enhances security by eliminating the need for password-based logins.

 So, let’s get started!